The Mole (Australian TV series) season 3: Episode 7

 Stunt Driving Relay Race: The players were presented with a relay race involving driving tricks.
 Ann-Maree and Crystal-Rose would have to slalom through traffic cones - forward and then backward.
 Alaina and Marc would then have to do a handbrake turn and reverse into a small box marked off by cones.
 Bob and David would last have to do two figure 8's around cones on a skidpan.
 The race against the clock was two laps, with each player needing to do their trick once in turn, on a fifteen-minute time limit.
 After completing their leg, the players had to hand the car off to the next person inside a box marked by blue flags.
 They were given some training and a dry run, but during the real run, there would be on top of each cone an egg, which, if dislodged, would cost a $500 penalty from the potential $10,000 value of the assignment.
-The first lap went strongly, with Ann-Maree slaloming perfectly, Marc doing a strong handbrake turn and reversing into the box (but losing time as he didn't back up completely the first time), and David quickly completing his figure 8 laps on the skidpan.
+The first lap went strongly, with Ann-Maree slaloming perfectly, Marc doing a strong handbrake turn and reversing into the box (but losing time as he did not back up completely the first time), and David quickly completing his figure 8 laps on the skidpan.
 The second lap was less fluid - Crystal-Rose slalomed perfectly just as Ann-Maree had (and was cruising instead of racing, losing time), but Alaina knocked over two cones on her handbrake turn and Bob lost several seconds on the skidpan in addition to forgetting to put his seat belt on as he took off.
 They completed the race in 13 minutes 35 seconds.
 David, however, had not had his seatbelt on when he backed the car into the box of blue flags on the changeover to Crystal-Rose, after he had first overshot it.
 This meant he had to do his part again, in the 1 minute 25 seconds that remained on the clock.
 He made it with 2 seconds to spare, so $9,000 was won.